What is psychotherapy and how can it help you?

 What is a psychotherapist?

 The title psychotherapist isn’t a legally protected title in Denmark, and unfortunately anyone can call themself a psychotherapist.
-However, in England, where I have taken my training, the title of psychotherapist is protected by organisations like The British Association of Counsellors and Psychotherapist (BACP) and United Kingdom Council for Psychotherapy (UKCP).
+However, in England, where I have taken my training, the title of psychotherapist is protected by organisations like The British Association for Counselling and Psychotherapy (BACP) and United Kingdom Council for Psychotherapy (UKCP).
 My training is accredited by BACP.

 In Denmark, you can choose a psychotherapist who is a member of Dansk Psykoterapeutforening (the letters MPF signals membership of Dansk Psykoterapeutforening) or Foreningen af Danske Psykoterapeuter.
 This way you will be sure to meet a therapist who meets a long list of strict requirements in relation to training, ongoing professional development, own therapy, clinical supervision, and experience.